Contentful feature snapshot

-After you’ve successfully connected your Contentful integration, Stitch will continuously replicate your webhook data into your data warehouse.
+After you’ve successfully connected your Contentful integration, Stitch will continuously replicate your webhook data into your destination.

 Webhooks and historical data

-Because Contentful data is sent to Stitch in real-time, this means that only new records are replicated to your data warehouse.
+Because Contentful data is sent to Stitch in real-time, this means that only new records are replicated to your destination.
 Most webhook-based integrations don’t retain historical data due to this as-it-happens approach.

 Query for the latest data